-The dental team includes four dentists, five dental nurses, two dental hygienists, two receptionists and one practice manager.
-The practice has four treatment rooms.
+The dental team includes four dentists, one dental hygienist, four dental nurses who had dual roles as receptionists and one receptionist.
+The practice had two treatment rooms which also housed the decontamination facilities.

-The practice is owned by a company and as a condition of registration must have, a person registered with the Care Quality Commission as the registered manager.
+The practice is owned by a partnership and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager was the practice manager.
+The registered manager at Balham Lodge Dental Practice was one of the principal dentist.

-On the day of inspection, we received feedback from 13 patients.
+We received feedback from 31 patients.

-During the inspection, we spoke with three dentists, two dental nurses, two receptionists and a practice manager.
-We looked at practice policies, procedures, and other records about how the service is managed.
+During the inspection we spoke with two dentists, a dental nurse and a receptionist.
+We looked at practice policies and procedures and other records about how the service is managed.